Noxolo98/My-Portfolio/README.md

 Noxolo Luswazi - Portfolio
-Welcome to my portfolio repository! 🚀
+Welcome to my portfolio repository
 Here, you'll find a collection of my work showcasing my skills as an ICT Business Analyst and Software Developer.
 This repository includes projects, documentation, and code that reflect my expertise in system development, software testing, data analysis, and full-stack development